ossf/staff/operations/github/ent-mfa/implementation_plan.md

 ## Impacts

-The change will have ni impact to 224 of thw 225 members in various OpenSSF GitHub organization.
+The change will have no impact to 224 of the 225 members in various OpenSSF GitHub organization.
 ![no impact orgs](https://github.com/ossf/staff/blob/2543a62481f1b10b19a8c89f123847ef19723cb6/operations/github/ent-mfa/images/organizations_not_impacted.png)

 It will impact 1 of the 225 members in OpenSSF enterprise unless the member enables 2FA before the change implementation time.
 The implementer has reached out the member via Slack and email.